adelejjeh/adelejjeh.github.io/_pages/about.md

 Research Interests
 ------
 I am interested in the emergence of FPGAs in heterogeneous systems, and as such how to make these devices easier to use for those without a hardware background.
-Specifically, I am looking at automating the process of generating efficient FPGA implementations from high-level languages, with minimal programmer hand-holding, using compiler transformations.
-Also, another aspect which I am planning to look at is redesigning the FPGA memory-susbsystem abstractions to improve host-device interaction in heterogeneous systems with FPGAs.
+Specifically, I am looking into leveraging compiler techniques to automate the process of generating efficient implementations from high-level languages, as well as redesigning the FPGA memory subsystem to improve host-deveice interaction in heterogeneous systems.

 Academic Background
 -----